plaid/support/README.md

 ###Immediate Support###

-For major issues that require immediate support, please email us at support@plaid.io.
-We will try to respond within a few hours - there is pretty much always someone online at Plaid.
+For major issues that require immediate support, please email us at support@plaid.io - we will try to respond within a few hours (there is pretty much always someone online at Plaid).

 ###Other Issues###